lchen198/wypyplus/README.md

 Comparing to other self-hosted Wiki, WyPyPlus is much easier to set up and maintain.
 You don't need to set up a Linux box and secure it.
 You don't need to mess with web front-end configurations and database.
 The more features a software has, the higher maintenance cost you will pay.
 Things add up pretty quickly.
 At the end of the day, don't you want a Wiki that just works?

 ### The key feature of WyPyPluse is the lack of features.
+You will be amazed by how much you can accomplised just using the core feaures in WyPyPlus.

 Wiki pages are just text files.
 If you don't want WyPyPlus, you can easily move to somewhere else that supports markdown.